Making Friends as an Adult

 The toughest part about it is there’s no blueprint for how to make friends as an adult.
 It seems like this weird, hard thing that so many of us need to do, but nobody knows how.
 So I started trying to figure it out.

 Over the course of that year I found an amazing community, and I actually wrote an eBook about how I did it so I could help others do the same!
-(If you click right here and pop in your info, I’ll send you a copy of that eBook for free!)
+(If you click right here you can grab a copy!)

 Anyway — because I’ve had friendship on the brain so much these last few years, I’ve been paying extra close attention to what makes a great friendship happen.